Applying for Alternative Loans

 For Alternative/Private Loans, students apply directly to lenders.
 Those lenders, in turn, contact Yale and the two parties work together to issue your loan funds through the university.

 Given the current credit market and economic conditions, many lenders are no longer participating in alternative loan programs.
 For this reason, Yale has identified alternative loan lenders that our students have borrowed from in the past three years and who are still providing alternative loans.
-The following link will direct you to ELMSelect for a comparison of the different lenders that you can evaluate, selecting a lender that best fits your loan needs.
+ELMSelect provides a comparison of the different lenders, which you can use to evaluate lenders and select one that best fits your loan needs.
 This list is not a list of recommended lenders but rather a list of those lenders used by our students over the past three years.
 You are free to choose any lender and we will process a loan for you from any lender.

 Best Practices in Applying for Alternative Loans